hirobuda/Numerical-Methods-Julia/README.md

-# Numerical-Methods-for-Differential-Equations
+# Numerical Methods in Julia
-Some numerical solutions for ODEs/PDEs problems, mostly in Julia.
+Some numerical analysis and solutions to ODEs/PDEs(soon) in Julia.